Santhoshkumard11/covid19-patient-manager/README.md

 * This app is created to help the doctors manage the coronavirus affected patient. <br>
 * You can login with your mail id and password or use google sign. <br>
 * You will have options to add patients, edit their details and delete.
 (CRUD)
+* The patient details will be stored on firebase realtime database

+✨✨__Fell free to pull and report issues__

 <br><br>